-The main players in treating hirsutism are endocrinologists, dermatologists, and hair removal specialists such as electrologists and hair laser removal technicians.
+The main players in treating hirsutism are endocrinologists, dermatologists, and hair removal specialists.
+These include electrologists and hair laser removal technicians.

 Obesity and Hirsutism | They Don’t Define You!

-So here’s the thing: If you are afflicted by obesity and/or hirsutism, you need to pay attention to what is going on in your body.
-Your hormones may be malfunctioning.
+So, here’s the thing: If you are afflicted by obesity and/or hirsutism, you need to pay attention to what is going on in your body.
+For example, your hormones may be malfunctioning.

 The underlying condition may be more serious than the outward appearance.
-These conditions may result in severe health issues, some of which could lead to death.
+As a result, these conditions may lead to severe health issues, some of which could lead to death.

 These conditions do not define you regardless of internal or external symptoms.
-Depression and avoiding social interactions should be treated by getting support.
+In addition, depression and avoiding social interactions should be treated by getting support.

 Do not take your health for granted.
 Consult your doctor to find the root cause of the problem.
-Follow preventative and restorative guidelines for better health.
+And follow preventative and restorative guidelines for better health.

-Obesity, hirsutism, and other symptoms of Polycystic Ovary Syndrome (PCOS) doesn’t have your name.
-You may be afflicted but must fight to keep your identity separate from these illnesses.
+Furthermore, obesity, hirsutism, and other symptoms of Polycystic Ovary Syndrome (PCOS) don’t have your name.
+Although you may be afflicted, you must fight to keep your identity separate from these illnesses.

 “Obesity and Hirsutism | Overweight and Excessive Hair Growth,” is a brief look at the relationship between the two.
 The intention is to bring awareness to you or someone you know.